eliranwong/toolmate/latest_changes.md

 ```
 @search_google Latest updates about OpenAI in 2024
 @chat Give me a summary
-@send_gmail Email your findings to support@letmedoit.ai in detail
+@send_gmail Email your findings to support@toolmate.ai in detail
 ```

 2. The following features are temporarily suspended to facilitate the development of the `Multiple Tools` feature: